-If you’re in Dallas, one place you can’t miss out on is the Dallas Farmer’s Market.
-The DFM has an incredible view of downtown Dallas, and an even more incredible selection of local goods.
+Plus, the Dallas Farmers Market has an incredible view of downtown Dallas and an even more incredible selection of local goods.

 As you explore The Shed and The Market, you’ll find a mix of local produce, handmade jewelry, clever t-shirts, delicious local restaurants, and so much more.
 It’s definitely a great place for shoppers!

 - Underneath a permanently tented area, these vendors line up in rows for you to shop and sample their products.